Product Design Developers Creating Eco-Friendly Products

 Green Evolution: Designing Environmentally Friendly Products

 The majority of the millennial generation says that they were willing to pay extra for sustainable offerings.
-And when the generation makes up a total of $600 billion of spending/purchasing in the United States alone, with that number only expected to climb, there’s no time than now to start thinking about how to be more eco-friendly as product design developers.
+Given that this generation makes up a total of $600 billion of spending/purchasing in the United States alone, and that number is only expected to climb, there’s no time better than now to start thinking about how to be more eco-friendly as product design developers.

 Product design developers create new ways to make products more eco-friendly.